shreyas-nikam/6890dc33061a98bb5775d931/notebook_specifications.md

     *   Function to split the dataset into training and validation sets (stratified split).
     *   Function to train a logistic regression model.
     *   Function to train a gradient-boosted trees model.
+    *   Function to train a random forest model.
     *   Function to calculate VIF values for multicollinearity assessment.
 *   **Model Evaluation:**
     *   Function to calculate AUC and Gini coefficient.